 Sure enough, Hulick returned to court the next day wearing pants.
-Judge Guerin was just as principled, however, and held the kindergarten teacher in contempt of court.
+Judge Guerin was just as stubborn, however, and held the kindergarten teacher in contempt of court.
 Hulick was sentenced to five days in jail on November 15 and was forced to wear a dress made out of denim.

 Ultimately, Helen Hulick’s refusal to wear a dress in court paled in comparison to her career.
 She pioneered a new form of therapy for people who are deaf and founded her own nonprofit.
 Judge Guerin, meanwhile, died in 1962 — and is remembered as a hurdle to gender equality.